 - The length and diameter of the inner wire and the conduit, and the amount of travel required.

 When designing a push-pull cable assembly, the workload in the push mode is potentially critical.
 As the moving inner wire meets resistance, the wire could possible distort or buckle, especially the portion of the inner wire that extends from the conduit.
 By increasing the inner wire diameter you can increase the workload in the push direction.
 A push-pull assembly is stiffer by nature; therefore, larger bend radii are required for smooth motion of the inner wire.

 When designing a pull assembly, the workload is a function of the breaking strength inner cable tempered with a safety factor.
-The inner cable for pull assemblies can be much more flexible, allowing tighter bend radii when routing the assembly.
+The inner push pull cable conduit pull assemblies can be much more flexible, allowing tighter bend radii when routing the assembly.

 |When designing either style of assembly, other details for consideration.